Sydney-Informatics-Hub/labarchives-stoichiometry-widget/Readme.md

-The Readme is to detail the data entry process and the behaviour expected from the Stochiometry widget.
+The Readme is to detail the data entry process and the behaviour expected from the Stochiometry widget for LabArchives eNotebook.
 Stochiometry widget is to aid a researcher to automatically calculate inter-related values when a dependent value in a chemical equation is changed.
 The stochiomtery widget can be added to a LabArchive Notebook page.

 The permitted user inputs to the Stochiometry widget and the subsequent results are documented for the following